-I believe it is possible for California to solve its water problems, but the Delta and Northern California counties must be at the table, and it will take a comprehensive, multifaceted approach, not just a piece of plumbing in the Delta.
-We must address the needs of all Californians by prioritizing storage, conservation, recycling, levee improvements, and habitat restoration.
+I believe it is possible for California to solve its water problems, but the Delta and Northern California communities must be at the table, and it will take a comprehensive, multifaceted approach.
+We must prioritize storage like Sites Reservoir, conservation, recycling, levee improvements, and habitat restoration.
 Any water plan without these elements is incomplete at best.
 You can view my Water Plan for All of California here.

 More on Water